 Which materials to avoid?

 Cabinets and cabinet doors that have a wood veneer tend not to last very long as the veneer layer can peel and chip.
 The same goes for particleboard.
-However both these materials are budget-friendly so if you are trying to keep your cost at a minimum they might work for you.
+However, both these materials are budget-friendly so if you are trying to keep your cost at a minimum they might work for you.

 For more tips on how to choose kitchen cabinets head to our guide for loads of practical advice and inspiring ideas.

-How to choose the best colour scheme for kitchen cabinets
+6. Choose the best colour scheme for kitchen cabinets

-The colour of kitchen cabinets might have to be a decision you make really early on.
 Colour is perhaps as important as the style of cupboards you choose as it will be the first thing anyone notices about your kitchen.

-Grey kitchens are also very on trend and work with both traditional and contemporary kitchens.
+Grey kitchens are also very on-trend and work with both traditional and contemporary kitchens.
 See grey kitchens in our design gallery.

 See dark kitchens – another massive trend at the moment – in our design ideas gallery, too.